-RWDI AIR Inc. (RWDI) was retained by Elite Group to undertake an air quality study for a proposed residential development at consisting of 3 blocks of properties within the Kilaly Masterplan located in Port Colborne, Ontario.
+RWDI AIR Inc. (RWDI) was retained by Elite Group to undertake an air quality study for a proposed residential development consisting of 1 block of property within the Kilaly Masterplan located in Port Colborne, Ontario.
 The lands in the Kilaly Masterplan are bounded by Elizabeth Street on the west, Main Street East on the north, Lorraine Street on the east and Kilaly Street East on the south side.
 These lands are shown on Figure 1A.
-The subject lands are located within this masterplan and consist of 3 non-contiguous parcels identified as 1) 543 Main Street East 2) Lands generally south of Kilaly Street East and 3) 896 Kilaly Street East.
-Their locations are shown in Figure 1B.
-The proposed development at the subject lands will consist of a mixed-use subdivision mainly composed of detached homes and townhouses.
-The subject lands are currently designated residential development and environmental conservation land uses.
+The subject lands are located within this masterplan and consists of a parcel referred to as 806 Kilaly Street East.
+The location of this development is shown in Figure 1B.
+The proposed development at the subject lands will consist of a residential subdivision composed of detached homes and townhouses.
+The subject lands are currently designated residential development.
 These land use designations are presented in Figure 2a.